Regine Mahaux / Getty Images

 Thanks to the young girl in the ruby slippers, Dorothy has always had its fans.
 It means “gift from God.”

-An Old Testament favorite, Sarah has remained in the top 100 steadily.
+An Old Testament favorite girls name, Sarah has remained in the top 100 steadily.
 It means “princess.”

 A cool classic that never goes out of style—James still sits in the top 5 most popular baby names.
 It means “supplanter,” and is currently starting to be seen for girls as well.